Motown Historical Museum1269 Votes Currently Closed

 - Boulevard Café – New York Steak Hotel

 Love this?
-Explore the entire list of things to do in Detroit before you plan your trip.
+Explore the entire list of places to visit in Detroit before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Detroit and book an accommodation of your choice.